 The percentages for each lung parenchyma pattern classification are given for the right, left and total lungs.
 Percentages are also broken down for upper, middle and lower thirds for the right and the left lung.
-These percentages are broken down even further into core and rind sections.
-The lung core is defined as the region of lung parenchyma centered around the centroid of the lung that is comprised of about half of the lung volume.
-The lung rind is defined as the region of lung parenchyma of the exterior of the lung that is comprised of about half of the lung volume.

 The total lung, left lung and right lung volumes of the segmented inspiration lungs is reported.
 Also, if the following DICOM attributes are present and filled, a total lung capacity is predicted using Crapo's method.1